 Check out ‘the little berry bar’ here

-Overall such an amazing morning out and there was something for everyone of every age, I’m so glad I went.
+Overall such an amazing morning out at the great British food festival and there was something for everyone of every age, I’m so glad I went.
 Im very grateful for every single opportunity I am getting because of my blog at the moment and it doesn’t get any less crazy.
 Thank you so much to tastecard for providing me with the tickets, and if you are interested in getting a tastecard (giving you lots of discount in many restaurants around the country), take a look at the link below ❤

 Check out tastecard here: